krishnakokila1990/SAA/README.md

         - DHCP traffic.
         - Traffic to the reserved IP address for the default VPC router.

-Security,
-Identity, and Compliance:
+Security, Identity, and Compliance:

-- AWS
-Artifact
-- AWS
+- AWS Artifact
+    - AWS Artifact is **a web service that enables you to download AWS security and compliance documents such as ISO certifications and SOC reports**
-Audit Manager
+- AWS Audit Manager
+    - AWS Audit Manager **helps you continuously audit your AWS usage to simplify how you assess risk and compliance with regulations and industry standards**.
+Audit Manager automates evidence collection to make it easier to assess if your policies, procedures, and activities, also known as controls, are operating effectively
 - AWS Certificate Manager (ACM)
     - Create, store, and renew SSL/TLS X.509 certificates
     - **Public certificates** are signed by the AWS public Certificate Authority.